diekhans/ga4gh-schemas/doc/protocol.md

 be interrogated to see if it contains a `Status` header that indicates an error.

-MIME type is in the form `application/ga4gh.v*apiversion*.*encoding*`.
-Were *encoding* is the encoding format described below.
+MIME type is in the form `application/ga4gh.v*apiversion*+*encoding*`.
+Where *encoding* is the encoding format described below.
 The *apiversion* is the dot-separate hierarchal API version of the GA4GH API.
 For requests, the `Accepts` header is used to specify the desired encoding and API version.
 The API version hierarchy requested can be as specific as required, with omitted minor versions resulting in the newest version available on the server matching.
-Thus a version of `1.5` can be satisfied with version such as `1.5`, or `1.5.3`, etc. The response `Content-Type` contains the exact version of the API that was return.
+Thus, a version of `1.5` can be satisfied with version such as `1.5`, or `1.5.3`, etc.  The individual dot versions are compared as integers.

->*FIXME: version matching is not adequate, need to be able to specify matching a version range in the dot hierarchy*
+The response `Content-Type` contains the exact version of the API that was return.

 ## Messaging
 Messages are used to implement the streaming protocol.
 A message is not a